machaao/llama-net/README.md

 ## Made with ❤️ using MACH-AI

-This project was built with love using [MACH-AI](https://machaao.com), an AI-powered development platform that enables rapid creation of production-scale applications.
-MACH-AI helped accelerate the development of LlamaNet's distributed architecture, streaming capabilities, OpenAI-compatible APIs, and interactive web interface.
+This project was built with love using [MACH-AI](https://machai.live).

 **Key streaming features developed with MACH-AI:**
 - 🌊 **Real-time streaming inference** with Server-Sent Events